 Hybrid Attack Limitations and Countermeasures

-Hybrid attacks, while more effective than dictionary attacks, still rely on the quality of the wordlists being used.
+Hybrid attacks, while more effective than dictionary attacks, still rely on the wordlists’ quality.
 Uncommon or complex base words may not be included in the wordlist, making it difficult to crack the password.

 To defend against hybrid attacks, users should be encouraged to create strong, unique passwords that don’t rely on dictionary words or easily guessable patterns.
 As with other password attack types, implementing account lockout policies, CAPTCHAs, and rate-limiting mechanisms can help deter automated password-guessing attempts.